 Information on potential EAL students, including age, first language, level of English or if they have studied previously in an English medium school should be obtained in advance of a student’s arrival.
 If possible this should come from the student’s previous school.
-Once arriving into Brune Park they should be assessed as quickly as possible by the EAL Coordinator and if needed, referred to EMTAS.
+Once arriving into Brune Park they should be assessed as quickly as possible and if needed, referred to EMTAS.

 Aims and Objectives:

 - To welcome and value the cultural, linguistic and educational experiences that students with EAL bring to Brune Park Community School.

 - To implement school-wide strategies to ensure support in accessing the curriculum.

 - To help EAL students to become confident and to acquire the English language skills they need to be able to fulfil their academic potential.

 - To equip teachers and support staff with knowledge, skills and resources to enable them to support and monitor students with EAL.